uva-engineering-decision-analysis/Langley_Freddie/Final Report/Decision & Diabetes.md

 Step 3) Once you have reviewed the available drugs, review the cost of the drug.
 You may now select the drug that is cheapest in cost.
 ### MATLAB Reproducibility
-Step 1) Please copy the Matlab script saved in the Final Project folder. </br>
+Step 1) Please copy the Matlab script saved in the Final Report folder. </br>

 Step 2) Save the file. </br>